Muhd-Mahmud/email-spam-classifier/README.md

 ---

-## ⭐ Show Your Support
+##  Show Your Support

 If you found this project helpful, please consider:
 - ⭐ Starring the repository
-- 🍴 Forking for your own experiments
+-  Forking for your own experiments
-- 📢 Sharing with others learning ML
+-  Sharing with others learning ML
-- 🐛 Reporting bugs or suggesting features
+-  Reporting bugs or suggesting features

 ---

 <div align="center">

-**Made with ❤️ by [Your Name]**
+**Made with passion for ML**

 *Learning Machine Learning, One Project at a Time*